-If for some reason you don’t want to visit Antelope Canyon or miss out on a coveted tour spot, there are a couple of alternatives in the area, though they will require much more climbing and hiking.
+If for some reason you don’t want to visit Antelope Canyon or miss out on a coveted tour spot, there are a couple of alternatives in the area, though they will require more climbing and hiking.

 - Waterhole Canyon (also known as “Secret Canyon” and “Horseshoe Bend Canyon”), entering just below US-89 and hiking eastward.
 The trail is on Navajo Nation Land, therefore you need to acquire a permit which can be purchased the day of your hike at Horseshoe Bend Tours in Page.

-Last thoughts and tips
+Last thoughts and tips on visiting Antelope Canyon